synoa/synoa.github.io/documentation/git/workflow.md

 ### Prepare deployment

+Use the following two steps for every system you use for your project (e.g. a **staging server** to test the developments and **production server** for the end users).

 #### Server

 * Create a **repository** folder on your server
 * Clone your repository into the **repository** folder

   ```bash
   git clone --bare https://github.com/<user>/<repositoryName>
   ```
 * Create a file called `post-receive` inside the **hooks** folder (`repository/<repositoryName>/hooks`) and add the following content:

   ```bash
   #!/bin/sh